PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the deliberately absent future owner.
 Production behavior, dependencies, TensorFlow isolation, the managed 33-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation adds one late final-shape/terminal fan-out owner.
+It preserves the exact existing late-boundary context, its embedded shared pass context, fixed child order, layout-option policy, and both complete raw result identities without reconstructing graph, layout, or diagnostic state.

+Only the two observation-only lowerer targets are replaced.
+The late-affine predecessor, terminal Conv/Pool/no-layout successor, existing child owners and wrappers, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+The initially recorded 47 affected failures across 24 files were all stale structural ownership expectations; after owner-aware updates, focused `6`, affected `422`, and standard
+`92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains
+exactly 128 IDs and 128 owners, and the managed unconsumed-result inventory decreases from 33 to 32.